-uring 2022, we launched Solunion's new Sustainability Master Plan.
+In 2022 we approved our current Solunion's Sustainability Master Plan.

 This 2022-2025 Sustainability Plan, which defines Solunion's commitments for the period, has been planned with the involvement of senior management and various professionals from the Group's Business Units and has been drawn up taking into account the Group's strategy, the plans of our shareholders, an external diagnosis, trends in sustainability, new environmental, social and governance regulations and a new materiality analysis that reflects the expectations of the various Stakeholders.